Oct 13, 2022

 - Subthreshold Binge Eating Disorder: Meets all the criteria for binge eating disorder, except that the binge episodes occur at a lower frequency and/or for less than three months.
-Common symptoms include avoiding meals with friends or family, negative body image, and frequent dieting.

 - Subthreshold Bulimia Nervosa: Meets all of the criteria for bulimia nervosa, except that the binge eating and purging behavior occur at a lower frequency and/or for less than three months.
-Common symptoms include using the bathroom after meals, abusing laxatives or other medications in an attempt to control weight, and a preoccupation with shape or weight.

 - Purging Disorder: Recurrent purging behavior (e.g., vomiting, abusing laxatives, excessive exercise) in an attempt to change weight or shape but without binge eating.
-Common symptoms include using the bathroom after meals, abusing laxatives or other medications in an attempt to control weight, and a preoccupation with shape or weight.

 - Night Eating Syndrome (NES): Recurring episodes of night eating that may include eating after awakening from sleep or binge eating after the evening meal.
 The night eating causes significant distress/impairment and is not better explained by environmental influences or social norms.
 NES is diagnosed when the behavior is not better explained by another mental health disorder (e.g., binge eating disorder).
-Common symptoms include depression and anxiety and frequent dieting.

-- A preoccupation with shape or weight
+- A preoccupation with body weight or shape

 - Negative body image